 Physical effects Specific terpenes are credited with wellness properties – muscle relief and immunity stimulation among them.
 Some are employed in more intensive medical issues, including respiratory, muscular, and even neurological ailments.

 The people of Ancient Egypt, India, and Persia extracted terpenes for essential oils.
 Oils were traded widely across empires.
 And humans have been creating cannabis extractions for centuries as well – from ancient Chinese hemp seed oil to holy Indian bhang to the edibles and hash of today.

 Modern industrial extraction allows humans to isolate desired properties – usually CBD or THC – from cannabis plants at unprecedented efficiency, scale, and quality.
 There are numerous methods, each with its own virtues in terms of ease, safety, and yield.
 But terpenes are sensitive to heat and pressure, and not all extraction methods extract terpenes well.

 The mingling of terpenes and cannabinoids give each cannabis strain its specific effect.
 While some terpenes are known to trigger similar effects as cannabis – relaxation, mood enhancement, etc. – they do so through different yet often complementary receptors.
 This is known as “The Entourage Effect.”

 Linalool is known for sedative properties, so cannabis flowers like with high Myrcene levels are known for a sleepy buzz.
 On the other hand, a cannabis strain like Jack Herer, with a significant pinene level, is known for an energetic experience.

-High Terpene Cannabis Full-Spectrum Extraction (HTCFSE) aka “The Sauce”
+High Terpene Full-Spectrum Extraction (HTFSE) aka “the Sauce”